 The training format, Loh said, will be like a boot camp conducted Mondays through Fridays, on an intensive 9-to-6 clock.

 “Essentially, we deliver blended learning.
 We do have instructor-led live (sessions) that deliver that concept, the understanding particularly for this talent, and a lot of focus is about (converting) learning to doing.
 We make sure that the live projects are there, that they can internalise and get upskilled by practising and practising.
-With the upskilling programme, there’s a lot of project personnel hand-holding in order for them to really get that skill,” he expounded.
+With the upskilling program, there’s a lot of project personnel hand-holding in order for them to really get that skill,” he expounded.

 The first cohort in Singapore kicks off this June.